squareford/squareford/index.md

   * It must have well trading volume as per our needs.
   * The asset must keep us updated with their ongoing and future developments.

   We may also delist a coin/token if we find anything inappropriate or fake details by refunding 35% of the listing fees.
-We may also delist coins/tokens if it does not have enough trading volume on our exchange or loose popularity after contacting their developers or team.
+We may also delist coins/tokens if it does not have enough trading volume on our exchange or loose popularity.
+After contacting their developers or team we will delist it.